tbellembois/gobkm/README.md

 ## GUI

 - drag and drop an URL from your Web browser address bar into a folder to bookmark it OR
-- use the bookmarklet to bookmark the current page
+- use the B+ bookmarklet to bookmark the current page
 - delete folders and bookmarks by dropping them on the bin icon
-- rename folders and bookmarks with the "r" key
+- rename folders and bookmarks with the "r" key when the mouse is over
 - star/unstar bookmarks with the star icons

 ## Bookmarklets